Tom-McDermott/TSDR-Dev/README.md

 # Tangerine SDR Development Project

 ## This is a developer repository for the TangerineSDR FPGA and C code.
-This version is intended for the MAX10 Development Board, the TAPR DE_Adaptor, Receiver Module, and Clock Module.
+This version is intended for the MAX10 Development Board, the TAPR DE_Adapter, Receiver Module, and Clock Module.

 ### A new repository will be created when the Data Engine replaces the FPGA Development Kit + Adapter board.